LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 In such an occurance, no limitations are posed on the result of that violation by the LCIR Specification.
 Cases where this occurs will be explicitly documented using the declarative wording "the behavior is undefined", or "the behavior of ... is undefined"

+### §1.4 Unspecified Behavior

+Unspecified Behavior is Behavior for which the implementation is given a choice on how to proceed.

 ## §2 LCIR Syntax

 An LCIR file is a collection of several symbols, type declarations, functions, and pragma declarations.